SmartPracticeschool/llSPS-INT-97-AI-Powered-News-Search-App-Level-1-/README.md

 The Watson Discovery Service queries the Watson News Collection.
 The Watson Discovery Service sends news articles to the RSS Reader.
 The Watson Discovery Service responds to Slack search requests.

+Steps to deploy the flow in node red

+1.Clone the repo.
+2.cteate IBM Cloud account.
+3.Create and Deploy the Node Red application.
+4.Create Watson Discovery Service.
+5.Goto Node Red Flow editor.
+   click on menu tab
+   click on import
+   Choose the "flows.json" in the cloned repo.
+   Deploy the flow
+   Goto Node red dashboad
+   There you can access this web application and also can search for the news of your interest.

+                                                 Thank you...!